Banh-Canh/docker-FMD2/README.md

 ## Descriptions

-Dockerized FMD2 using VNC, noVNC and webSocketify to display GUI on a webpage.
+Dockerized FMD2 (Windows with Wine) using VNC, noVNC and webSocketify to display GUI on a webpage.

 ## Features:
 * Does not require any display, works headless